AndrewMichael2020/personal-gh-page/_sections/05-stack.md

 ### Analytics, Visualization & BI
 * Power BI (modeling, DAX, Power Query, RLS, printable exports, federation and auditable sharing)
-* KQL in Azure Event Hub and Fabric Real-Time Analytics
+* KQL in Azure Event Hubs and Fabric Real-Time Analytics
 * Jupyter (local, Codespaces, other computes)
 * Excel (as a power analytics tool for teams and integrated in Microsoft Power Platform)